Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

+We demonstrate the presence of the $\theta_{QM}$ term by using a minimal model and strained MoS$_2$ that quantum-metric nematicity is the essential ingredient of such Kerr-like rotation without $\mathcal{T}$ symmetry breaking.
+The observation of the $\theta_{QM}$ provides evidence for finite quantum metric nematicity.

-\emph{Optical conductivity and quantum geometry.---}We begin by introducing the optical conductivity with emphasis on the quantum geometric tensor, which incorporates both the Berry curvature and the quantum metric.
+\emph{Optical conductivity and quantum geometry.---} In this section, we introduce the connection between optical conductivity and quantum geometric tensor, which incorporates both the Berry curvature and the quantum metric effects.
 To illustrate the concept, we focus on two-dimensional insulator at zero temperature in this Letter.
-Then, the intraband terms can be neglected, and we obtain~\cite{SM}
+In this case, the intraband terms can be neglected, and the frequency dependent optical conductivity can be expressed as ~\cite{SM}